Navigating Missouri Child Custody Relocation

 Missouri Relocation Statute: What Happens When a Relocating Parent Wants to Move?

-When deciding about cases that consider relocation of a child, Missouri courts have to balance between the rights of a relocating parent to travel against the rights of the non-relocating parent regarding custody and visitation.
-Courts also have to consider the rights of the child and whether the proposed relocation is in the best interests of the child.
+When deciding about cases that consider the relocation of a child, Missouri courts have to balance the rights of a relocating parent to travel against the rights of the non-relocating parent regarding custody and visitation.
+Courts also have to consider the child’s rights and whether the proposed relocation is in the child’s best interests.

-If there is evidence about violent behavior of the non-custodial parent against the minor child or former spouse, courts may also consider the stability and safety the proposed removal would bring.
+Suppose there is evidence of violent behavior of the non-custodial parent against the minor child or former spouse.
+In that case, Missouri courts may also consider the stability and safety the proposed move would bring.

-Child Custody Relocation Laws: What if Other Parent Objects?
+Missouri Child Custody Laws: What if Other Parent Objects?

-In the State of Missouri, you can’t relocate your child anywhere, not even next door, if you don’t have the court’s permission.
+In Missouri, you can’t relocate your child anywhere, not even next door, if you don’t have the court’s permission.
 This applies whether you are the sole custodial parent with visitation granted to the other parent or you share joint custody.
-If a parent moves a child without permission, he or she risks the loss of his or her custodial rights.
+If a parent moves a child without permission, they risk the loss of their custodial rights.

 If you are a relocating parent, and the non-relocating parent disagrees with the move, you have to prove to the court that you are acting in good faith and not trying to ruin the other parent’s relationship with the child.